There's key information below or you can access a PDF FAQ below:

-FPAs will level the playing field.
-They will create standards, which means better terms and conditions for everyone in your sector.
+FPAs can level the playing field.
+They create standards, which means better terms and conditions for everyone in your sector.

 Whatever issues are affecting your industry (base wages, hours, overtimes, health and safety, flexible working, skills and training), they can be resolved by an FPA.

 There are three places where you can have your say: